BoltApp/bolt-ios/README.md

 ## Initializing SDK

 The SDK needs to be initialized with client properties before usage.
 The following properties can be specified:
 1. __Publishable key__: the publicly viewable identifier used to identify a merchant division.
-This key is found in the Developer > API section of the Bolt Merchant Dashboard.
+This key is found in the Administration -> Developers -> API section of the Bolt Merchant Dashboard.
 2. __Environment__: the Bolt server environment to use, e.g. `staging` or `production`.

 ### Initialization example